Toilet training: signs that children are ready

 - has regular, soft, formed bowel movements

-- can follow simple instructions like ‘Give the ball to daddy’
+- can follow simple instructions like ‘Give the ball to Daddy’.

 Not all these signs need to be present when your child is ready.
-A general trend will let you know it’s time to start.
+A general trend will let you know when it’s time to start.

-Getting ready for toilet training
+Equipment for toilet training

 - When you change your child’s nappy, put wet and dirty nappies in the potty – this can help your child understand what the potty is for.